Trade promotion management (TPM) is quickly becoming one of the highest tech priorities in foodservice divisions.

 Each department within a company prioritizes different TPM system capabilities:

 - The sales team needs software that calculates P&L with the exact trade program rates

 - IT resources demand secure software that integrates with the company’s other applications

 - The finance group wants visibility into workflows and prices

 - Leadership looks for software with straightforward RFAs and easy-to-use search features

-And all departments within a company prioritize actionable insights from analytics and reporting.
+And all departments within your company prioritize actionable insights from analytics and reporting.
 With visual and innovative reporting, users can route transactions and review spending versus commitment among programs.